President Trump is still tweeting about sports

 — Donald J. Trump (@realDonaldTrump) September 26, 2017

+The NFL has all sorts of rules and regulations.
+The only way out for them is to set a rule that you can't kneel during our National Anthem!

-The three missives on Tuesday morning put Trump at 21 sports-related tweets since Saturday morning, when he said Stephen Curry and the NBA champion Golden State Warriors were no longer welcome to celebrate their achievement at the White House.
-Here’s a breakdown of his 36 total tweets since then (as of around 8 a.m.
+The four missives on Tuesday morning put Trump at 22 sports-related tweets since Saturday morning, when he said Stephen Curry and the NBA champion Golden State Warriors were no longer welcome to celebrate their achievement at the White House.
+Here’s a breakdown of his 37 total tweets since then (as of around 8 a.m.
 EDT Tuesday):

 The deepening humanitarian crisis in hurricane-ravaged Puerto Rico: 4 (one of these tweets was about how Puerto Rico already owes Wall Street billions of dollars)